Takeaway

 12. Upcoming: The Peterson Academy

-Selling courses makes so much damn money that Jordan Peterson is working with his daughter on the Peterson Academy, some sort of Udemy where ideology-free university professors will teach you their specialties.
+Selling courses makes so much damn money that Jordan Peterson is working with his daughter on the Peterson Academy, some sort of Udemy where ideology-free university professors will teach you their topics of predilection.

 The academy has not yet launched, so Jordan hasn’t yet made money out of it.